nevillionaire/nevillionaire/README.md

 ![1kc1](https://user-images.githubusercontent.com/75064256/169612262-464d18d0-2045-431c-b049-185b5b37de74.gif)

-- 🤔 You can check out my repositories.
+- 🤔 Check out my repositories.
 If you have improvements to do, don't hesitate
 - 🌱 Digital creator
 - :muscle: The beholder of Mjolnir
 - 📫 Find me here: